jijoel/web-development-notes/testing.md

         // getRoot calls getAlias (and takes a parameter)
 ```

+This can be handy for mocking data from a relationship.

 If we need to mock multiple statements, we do it like this:

 // TODO: Mock multiple statements